 According to figures released by the United Nations Office on Drugs and Crime, 227 million methamphetamine pills were seized across East and Southeast Asia in 2012.
 The number of pills seized was a 59 percent increase from the 142 million seized in 2011.

-Back in 2007, security services seized 25 million pills across East and Southeast Asia.
+Back in 2007, criminal justice programs seized 25 million pills across East and Southeast Asia.

 102.2 million meth pills in 2012 were seized in China, followed by Thailand with 95.3 million meth pills seized, and Myanmar had 18.2 million pills seized.